|February 1||All grant proposals must be submitted electronically by 5:00 p.m.|

 - Normal classroom supplies

-- Payments for staff training or staff development
+- Payments for staff training, staff development, or registration fees

 - Replacement of equipment